Cameron Todd Willingham: Gerald Hurst

-In 2004, Gerald Hurst examined the arson evidence compiled by state deputy fire marshal Manuel Vasquez.
+In 2004, fire investigator Gerald Hurst examined the arson evidence compiled by state deputy fire marshal Manuel Vasquez.
 Hurst individually discredited each piece of arson evidence, using publicly supported experiments backed by his re-creation of the elements in question, the most notable being the Lime Street fire, which created the unique 3-point burn patterns flashover.

 This left only the chemical testing for accelerant.
 The front porch was the only place where an accelerant was verified by laboratory tests, and a photograph taken of the house before the fire showed that a charcoal grill was there.
 Hurst speculated that it was likely that water sprayed by firefighters had spread the lighter fluid from the melted container.
 All twenty of the indications listed by Vasquez of an accelerant being used were rebutted by Hurst, who concluded there was "no evidence of arson" — the same conclusion reached by other fire investigators.

 Hurst's report was sent to governor Rick Perry's office, as well as the Board of Pardons and Paroles along with Willingham's appeal for clemency.
 Neither responded to Willingham's appeals.
 In response to allegations that he allowed the execution of an innocent man, Perry was quoted as stating, "Willingham was a monster.
 He was a guy who murdered his three children, who tried to beat his wife into an abortion so that he wouldn't have those kids.
 Person after person has stood up and testified to facts of this case that quite frankly you all aren't covering."

-But Hurst said, "The whole case was based on the purest form of junk science.
+Hurst said, "The whole case was based on the purest form of junk science.
 There was no item of evidence that indicated arson."
 A spokeswoman for Governor Perry said he had weighed the "totality of the issues that led to (Willingham's) conviction."
 The spokeswoman added he was aware of a "claim of a reinterpretation of (the) arson testimony."

 Question of guilt

-Since Willingham's execution, persistent questions have been raised as to the accuracy of the forensic evidence used in the conviction: specifically, whether it can be proven that an accelerant (such as the lighter fluid mentioned above) was used to start the fatal fire.
-Fire investigator Gerald L. Hurst reviewed the case documents, including the trial transcriptions and an hour-long videotape of the aftermath of the fire scene.
+Since Willingham's execution, persistent questions have been raised as to the accuracy of the forensic evidence used in the conviction: specifically, whether it can be proven that an accelerant was used to start the fatal fire.
+Hurst reviewed the case documents, including the trial transcriptions and an hour-long videotape of the aftermath of the fire scene.
 Hurst said in December 2004 that "There's nothing to suggest to any reasonable arson investigator that this was an arson fire.
 It was just a fire."

 In June 2009, the State of Texas ordered a re-examination of the case.
 In August 2009, eighteen years after the fire and five years after Willingham's execution, a report conducted by Dr. Craig Beyler, hired by the Texas Forensic Science Commission to review the case, found that "a finding of arson could not be sustained."
 Beyler said key testimony from a fire marshal at Willingham's trial was "hardly consistent with a scientific mind-set and is more characteristic of mystics or psychics."